willhowes/makers_portfolio_and_notes/week_2.md

 ## Takeaways & Reflections from the week

+### Ruby
 * Re MOCKS and DOUBLES - I THINK that you make a mock for the class that you are currently test and you create a double for a class outside of the one you are testing.
+* Pry is a useful tool.
+Can run features like in irb when you run rspec.

+### README
+* Should explain my process better for code reviewers. e.g Airport Challenge did not explain WHY I tought I should have methods on the Plane class.